Can You Overdose on LSD?

 • Difficulty communicating

-These effects can vary widely based on the dose, the environment, and the person’s mental state.
-Even at low doses, LSD can cause confusion and impair decision-making, rendering it potentially dangerous to drive or operate heavy machinery.
+These effects vary widely based on dose, environment, and the individual’s mental state.
+Even low doses can cause confusion and impair decision-making, making it unsafe to drive or operate heavy machinery.

-The long-term effects of LSD are less predictable and may differ from person to person.
-Some people may use the drug with no lingering problems, but many experience lasting challenges after taking an acid trip.
+The long-term effects of LSD are less predictable and differ from person to person.
+While some may experience no lasting problems, many face ongoing challenges after an acid trip.

-• Increased tolerance, meaning higher doses are needed to deliver the initial effects [5].
+• Increased tolerance, requiring higher doses to achieve the initial effects [5]

-• Flashbacks, clinically described as HPPD (hallucinogen persisting perception disorder), where someone re-experiences parts of their acid trip unexpectedly long after the drug has worn off.
+• Flashbacks or HPPD (hallucinogen persisting perception disorder), where parts of the acid trip reoccur unexpectedly

 • Anxiety